- Which employers must follow this law?

 - Are there resources available that an employer may use to assist with conducting an equal-pay analysis?

-Oregon Labor and Industries is aware that a number of sources have provided methodologies or templates for comparing the compensation of employees in one or more protected classes.
+The Bureau of Labor and Industries is aware that a number of sources have provided methodologies or templates for comparing the compensation of employees in one or more protected classes.
 Given the variety of protected classes and the difficulties of ascertaining protected class membership the agency cannot endorse any particular pay-equity analysis tool.
 Instead, employers are encouraged to focus on establishing which employees are performing work of a comparable character and then rectifying any pay discrepancies (not accounted for by bona fide factors in the law) without regard to protected class membership.

 - After performing an equal-pay analysis, may an employer lower the salary of an employee that is discovered to be compensated at too high a level?